Plumbeous forest falcon: Taxonomy

 For some time, it had been debated whether the plumbeous forest-falcon was a lined forest-falcon (Micrastur gilvicollis) or a subspecies of the latter because of their resemblance.
 As it turned out, these birds were two different species.
 Their territorial distributions are completely separate.

-M. plumbeus and M. ruficollis interestes live in the same environment but do not interbreed, or even interfere with each other.
+M. plumbeus and M. ruficollis interstes live in the same environment but do not interbreed, or even interfere with each other.
 They are sympatric and syntonic.
 The plumbeous forest-falcon differentiated about 3 million years ago after the split between trans- and cis-Andean South American populations.
 The closure of the Panama seaway, due to a drier and cooler climate linked to the formation of ice sheets at higher latitudes, may have highly contributed to the isolation of the plumbeous forest-falcon.

 Forest-falcons are part of the sub-family Herpetotherinae.
 This clade's and Polyborinae's species are usually found in forests and wetlands.